prasadmaduranga/stayingconnected_vision_analysis/README.md

-Update task timing details in the video_trim_timing_info.xlsx file Execute video_trim.py script trimmed videos will be saved in the data/raw/task_recordings folder
+Update task timing details in the video_trim_timing_info.xlsx file Execute video_trim.py script trimmed videos will be saved in the data/raw/task_recordings folder use capcut for frame timing update user data , session data in the DB

 Step 2: Extract features
-update meta info for eaach task recording clip in the video_recordings_info.xlsx file Execute preprocess_pipline.py script
+update meta info for each task recording clip in the video_recordings_info.xlsx file Execute preprocess_pipline.py script
 Extracted features will be saved in the DB